mcampopiano/Tweet-lightning/README.md

    - one for a message string,
    - one for a number of exclamation points at the end
 3. The function should ensure the message text is converted to ALL CAPS - hint (search string methods)
-4. The function should end the message with as many exclamation points as indicated by the number being passed in
+4. The function should end the message by REPEATING as many exclamation points as indicated by the number being passed in
 5. Invoke the `rageTweet` function with the appropriate arguments and store the result in a new variable called `tweet3`
 6. Log tweet3 to the console